ballerina-platform/ballerina-lang/stdlib/messaging/nats/src/main/ballerina/nats/Module.md

 ## Module overview

-NATS is a simple, secure and high performance open source messaging system for cloud native applications.
+NATS is a simple, secure, and high-performance open source messaging system for cloud-native applications.
-'ballerina/nats' provides the capability to connect with a NATS and Streaming server and perform the following
+The 'ballerina/nats' module provides the capability to connect with NATS and Streaming servers and perform the following functionalities.

 - Point to point communication (Queues)
 - Pub/Sub (Topics)